 A contributor with two responsibilities is not two people

 The first thing that made me squint at the illustration in the post was a claim that there were somehow 15 people from Acquia that were "Drupal decision makers and top contributors", but I could not account for anywhere near that many people who worked for Acquia in the categories described.
 Then I squinted more and noticed that there were two people counted for Chapter Three -- a Drupal core branch maintainer and, separately, a top 10 Drupal 8 contributor.
 Huh?
-While alexpott does enough work for two people, there are not actually two alexpotts (oh if only!).
+There is only one such individual at Chapter Three (alexpott).

 It wasn't until my third read of the article that I actually absorbed this bit in the text: